KinWaiCheuk/AudioLoader/README.md

 `num_threads`: Default `0`.
 Determine how many threads are used to split the labels.
 Useful for larger dataset like English.

 `IPA`: Default `False`.
 Set to `True` to extract IPA labels.
 Useful for phoneme recognition.
 Requires [phomenizer](https://github.com/bootphon/phonemizer) and [espeak](https://github.com/espeak-ng/espeak-ng).
 (Wokr in progress)

+## TODO
+1. Add `use_cache` feature such that the dataset will convert the dictionary into a pytorch `.pt` object when looping via the dataset for the first time.
+It decreases the loading time thereafter by reading directly from the `.pt` files.
+    1. add `.flush()` method to clear the cache
+1. Add `.resample(sr)` method to allow users to resample the audio to the sampling rate they want.